 Just as cases can be civil or criminal, they can also be federal or state.
 Federal cases are based in federal law, and state cases are based in state law.
 Federal cases are heard in federal courts, which are organized by districts and circuits.
 State cases are heard by state courts, which are generally organized by levels from municipal courts to trial courts to appeals courts up to the state supreme court, though this system may vary.
 In New York, for instance, the trial courts are called "supreme courts" and the highest court is the "court of appeal."

-Below is the lifecycle of a typical civil case:
+Below is the lifecycle of a typical civil case, as detailed on the Ohio State University Office of Legal Affairs website:

 Cases start in the trial court.
 The party that loses can then appeal to the appellate court.
 The party that loses in the appeals court can then appeal again to the supreme court.
 Decisions from a state supreme court can be appealed to the U.S. Supreme Court.
 Decisions from the U.S. Supreme Court are final and become the law of the land.